Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - Sprinkle the eggs with a few pinches of salt.

-I usually transfer it to a paper towel for a second or two just to get some of the excess oil off and then…on top of the kale they go!
+- Too oily?
+I like to transfer the eggs to a paper towel for a second just to get rid of the excess oil.
+Then I immediately place them on top of the kale.

 Ingredients

-- 1 large bunch of kale leaves removed from stems and chopped
+- 1 bunch kale, leaves removed from stems and chopped

 - 1/4 teaspoon crushed red pepper